joshlangner/ejspeed/README.md

 ## Logical

-* Logic.
-As in full Javascript syntax (if you dare)
+* Don't learn another syntax.
+Executes vanilla Javascript, or use helper libraries like Underscore or Moment.js
-* It's recognizable by programmers coming from .NET, Java and even PHP
+* Formatting is immediately recognizable by programmers coming from .NET, Java and even PHP
-* Distinguishes between precompiled and post-compiled contexts
+* Provides clear distinction between precompiled (pre-rendered) and post-compiled (bound in the DOM) contexts
 * Built-in template caching

-## Featured
+## Other Features

 * Partials support via "Include", including caching of partials